hamidzr/task-manager.nvim/README.md

 - Option to prioritize only unprioritized items or reprioritize everything
 - Sort tasks by priority (stable sort within each category)
 - Toggle task checkboxes in normal and visual mode
+- Checking a task automatically moves it to the bottom of its section
 - Works with Markdown lists, bullet points, and numbered lists
 - Preserves task hierarchy and sub-items when moving between categories